ssalanoi/techstack-scanner/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is available for educational and personal use.
+For commercial use, please contact the author.

 ## 👥 Authors